rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationCluster.md

 - There is a single argument of type RemoveClusterNodesInput.
 - Returns CcProvisionJobReply.
+### replaceclusternode
+Replace a removed node with a new node.

+- There is a single argument of type ReplaceClusterNodeInput.
+- Returns ReplaceClusterNodeReply.
 ### requestpersistentexo
 Requests a persistent Exocompute clusters for a region configuration in a cloud account.